raandree/Microsoft365DscWorkshop/docs/GettingStarted.md

 > :warning: The password for encrypting the app secret is taken from the [Datum.yml](../source//Datum.yml) file.
 This is not a secure solution and only meant to be used in a proof of concept.
 For any production related tenant, the pass phrase should be replaced by a certificate.

-### 1.5.3. `20 Create Agent VMs.ps1`
+### 1.5.4. `20 Create Agent VMs.ps1`

 The script [20 Create Agent VMs.ps1](../lab//20%20Create%20Agent%20VMs.ps1) creates one VM in each tenant.
 It then assigns a Managed Identity to each VM and gives that managed identity the required permissions to control the Azure tenant with Microsoft365DSC.
 Later we connect that VM to Azure DevOps as a build agent.
 It will be used later to build the DSC configuration and push it to the respective Azure tenant.

 For creating the VMs, we use [AutomatedLab](https://automatedlab.org/en/latest/).
 All the complexity of that task is handled by that AutomatedLab.
 The script should run 20 to 30 minutes.

-1. Before running the script [20 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1), please set a password for the build workers in the file [AzureDevOps.yml](../source/Global/AzureDevOps.yml) by replacing the placeholder `<Password>` with your desired password.
+> :warning: Before running the script [20 Create Agent VMs.ps1](../lab/20%20Create%20Agent%20VMs.ps1), please set a password for the build workers in the file [AzureDevOps.yml](../source/Global/AzureDevOps.yml) by replacing the placeholder `<Password>` with your desired password.
 If you forget this or your chosen password does not have the necessary complexity, you will get an error later.

 ```yml
 BuildAgents: